Arno Backes’s Classic Truffle Recipe

-This Classic Truffle recipe is a beautiful, melt in your mouth, chocolate truffle served in all the best chocolateries in Belgium.
-Variations can be endless, so don’t limit your imagination.
+This Classic Truffle recipe is a popular recipe that is served in all the best chocolateries in Belgium.
+The variations can be endless, so don’t limit your imagination.

 - The best cocoa powder to use is alkalised 22% or 23% fine cocoa powder.
 This is sometimes called Dutch Process cocoa powder.